State Armed Police Forces: Karnataka State Reserve Police

 The Coastal Security Police was established in the year 1999.
 The wing is headed by an officer of the rank of Inspector General of Police, followed by Superintendent of Police & other staff.
 The CSP exercises jurisdiction over the territorial coastal waters of Karnataka from Talapady in Dakshina Kannada District to Sadashivgad in Uttara Kannada District covering about 320 km.

 Kerala Armed Police

 In Kerala, the Kerala Armed Police trace their origins to the early stages of the Kerala Police.
+Armed police battalions act as a reserve force for deployment whenever and wherever the District Police is short of manpower in maintaining law and order.
+There are 11 battalions spread over the state, with a combined strength of 6,755 personnel.

-The armed police units of Kerala are:
+The armed police battalions of Kerala are: